 Abuse of Technology Meshed with Intelligence

-Last week, the Facebook-owned tech firm WhatsApp announced that it had to patch a security hole in its messaging service, which it believed had been exploited by Israel based NSO Group.
+Facebook-owned tech firm WhatsApp announced that it had to patch a security hole in its messaging service, which it believed had been exploited by Israel-based NSO Group.
 The security flaw would have allowed spyware to be placed on a person’s mobile phone simply via a missed WhatsApp call.

-Hackers accessed data from 29 million Facebook accounts as part of the security breach.
-The hackers accessed the names, email addresses and phone numbers of 29 million accounts.
+Hackers accessed data from 29 million Facebook accounts as part of the security breach, which included the names, email addresses and phone numbers of 29 million accounts.
 From 14 million of those hacked accounted, additional data was obtained, such as hometown, date of birth, the last 10 places they checked into and the last 15 searches.

 The link was part of “a network of digital infrastructure comprising more than 600 suspicious domains used to lure targeted individuals to click on links that trigger infection with Pegasus spyware.”

 The program can now run on a targeted device without requiring any interaction by the user.
 This means the operator of the spyware can send it directly to a phone through SMS, email, social media and certain types of apps.